mpgiii/mpgiii/README.md

 I began my career at Aruba Networks working as an embedded software engineer on software of enterprise-grade network switches.

-I am currently a full-stack software development engineer at Amazon working in the Amazon Fashion space.
+I am currently a full-stack software development engineer at Amazon working on projects with the goal of reducing returns.
+I previously worked in the Amazon Fashion space.

 ## What I use GitHub for